-The Company must ensure that 2011 compensation structures for Covered Employees do not result in an increase in the amounts payable pursuant to severance arrangements.
+The Company must ensure that 2012 compensation structures for Covered Employees do not result in an increase in the amounts payable pursuant to severance arrangements.

-7. Departing Employee
+7. Departing Employees

-One employee who would have been a Covered Employee had the employee remained employed is expected to no longer be employed by the Company after April 1, 2011.
-With respect to this employee, the Office of the Special Master has determined that the payment of stock salary and cash salary at the rate in effect on January 1, 2011, through the date of the termination of employment, and payment of up to \$25,000 in perquisites and "other" compensation are consistent with the public interest standard.
-No other payments of total direct compensation to this employee for 2011 would be consistent with the public interest standard.
+Two employees who would have been Covered Employees had they remained employed by the Company have departed the Company.
+With respect to these individuals, the Office of the Special Master has determined that the payment of stock salaries and cash salaries at the rates in effect on January 1, 2012, through the date of the termination of employment, and payment of up to \$25,000 in perquisites and "other" compensation are consistent with the public interest standard.
+No other payments of total direct compensation to these employees for 2012 would be consistent with the public interest standard.
 Any exceptions to this limitation will require that the Company provide to the Office of the Special Master an independent justification for the payment that is satisfactory to the Office of the Special Master.
-For the avoidance of doubt, as mentioned in Part I, this employee remains subject to the applicable provisions of the Rule, and any other compensation the employee has accrued remains subject to the above provisions of this Part IV (or, if applicable, the corresponding provisions of the Prior Determinations) and Exhibit II.
+For the avoidance of doubt, as mentioned in Part I, these employees remain subject to the applicable provisions of the Rule, and any other compensation they have accrued remains subject to the above provisions of this Part IV (or, if applicable, the corresponding provisions of the Prior Determinations) and Exhibit II.